human-pangenomics/hpp_pangenome_resources/README.md

 ### Minigraph/CACTUS

 [The CACTUS pangenome pipeline](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md) adds base-level alignments to the minigraph graphs above (so both GRCh38- and CHM13-based graphs are available).
-Centromeric regions are removed during  Minigraph/CACTUS graph creation.

 Graphs and associated files are summarized below.